edmondceausu/update-nodegroups/README.md

 ### Usage:
 ```
 ./update-nodegroups

+# You can set this as an alias in your .bashrc or .zshrc

+alias updateNodes="echo 'Updating all nodegroups in us-east-2'; bash ~/testing/update_nodegroups.sh"
 ```

 You will need to modify the `$REGION` variable in the script to run this for a specific region.

+Alternatively, you can add this as a function to your `.bashrc` and run this with parameters for the `REGION`.
+See `update-nodegroups-function.sh`.